 But family-friendly policies have lagged behind.
-Many US and employer policies are based on an outdated model: a two-parent household, with one parent who works outside the home for pay.
-Today, only 68.9 percent of households include two parentsFootnote # 1, and only nine percent of all families—single-parent and two-parent—have one parent who cares for children full time.Footnote # 2
+In the US, public and private policies that affect working parents are based on an outdated model: a two-parent household, with one parent who works outside the home for pay.
+Today, only 70 percent of households include two parentsFootnote # 1, and only 3.4 percent of all North Carolina families—single-parent and two-parent—have a stay-at-home parent who cares for children full time.Footnote # 2

 That means the vast majority of families must work in a system that was created for a bygone era.
 Here’s what that looks like for working parents and employers across the country.

 As parents struggle to balance work and family obligations, employers are losing out.

 Seventy-five percent of US mothers say they’ve passed up work opportunities, switched jobs, or quit to care for their children.